-I recently completed my Ph.D at the University of Toronto.
+I completed my Ph.D at the University of Toronto in November 2018.
+I’ve lectured at the University of Toronto and at Ryerson University.
 My recent research is in group epistemology, in meta-social-epistemology, and in the epistemology of scientific collaboration.

 I’m engaged in two research projects.
 Virtually all literature to-date in group epistemology can be classified as intra-group epistemology: analysis of epistemically salient happenings within groups.
 In my project, “The Epistemology of Group Interaction,” I’ve begun exploring issues in inter-group epistemology: analysis of epistemically salient happenings between groups.
 In a second project, I’m developing an account of deep epistemic failure or closed-mindedness — what I call epistemic pathology.
 I intend to explore epistemic pathology at both the individual and group levels.
 I anticipate this project will lead to an account of group polarization, which will dovetail nicely with my project on group interaction.